ivasilyev/esp32-micropython-test/README.md

 and get even more fun.
 So I got my new `ESP-WROOM-32` with 38 contacts onboard.
 And then it filled up my breadboard, leaving only a single row of contacts.
 Was I mocked?
-Probably, yet let'start this.
+Probably, yet let me explain thoughtfully.

 # Installation
 I've just plugged in micro USB and the ESP32 ready on the COM5 port.